MicrosoftDocs/win32/desktop-src/WsdApi/using-winhttp-logging-to-verify-ssl-tls-negotiation.md

 ---
-Description: 'If a client and host are using a secure channel (HTTPS) for communication, then the WinHTTP logs can be used to troubleshoot application failures.' ms.assetid: '2983780b-14da-48f2-b973-740a651181f1'
+Description: If a client and host are using a secure channel (HTTPS) for communication, then the WinHTTP logs can be used to troubleshoot application failures. ms.assetid: 2983780b-14da-48f2-b973-740a651181f1
-title: 'Using WinHTTP Logging to Verify SSL/TLS Negotiation'
+title: Using WinHTTP Logging to Verify SSL/TLS Negotiation ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Using WinHTTP Logging to Verify SSL/TLS Negotiation